Meet our Members

 Hi!
 I'm Jenna Madoll

 I have been a member of the club for my entire life.
-From running around just being a kid, to helping Mom in the Kitchen, working with Dad in the Barn with our horses, and now helping run the social media for the club.
+From running around just being a kid, to helping Mom in the Kitchen, working with Dad in the Barn with our horses, running the printing press, and now helping run the social media for the club.

 There are so many amazing aspects to The Blackberry Farm, that it is impossible to pick a favorite.
 Although, I do really enjoy getting to hear all the different stories from back in the day from all these different people.
 I learn something new every year!